Genivia/ugrep/README.md

            %h     the quoted file pathname, \" and \\ replace " and \.

+           %[TEXT]I
+                  if option -H is used: TEXT, the pathname as XML character data and separator.

+           %i     the file pathname as XML character data.

            %[TEXT]N
                   if option -n is used: TEXT, the line number and separator.